airbytehq/terraform-provider-airbyte/docs/data-sources/destination_gcs.md

 Read-Only:

-- `codec` (String) must be one of ["zstandard"]
+- `codec` (String) must be one of ["zstandard"]; Default: "zstandard"
-- `compression_level` (Number) Negative levels are 'fast' modes akin to lz4 or snappy, levels above 9 are generally for archival purposes, and levels above 18 use a lot of memory.
+- `compression_level` (Number) Default: 3
+Negative levels are 'fast' modes akin to lz4 or snappy, levels above 9 are generally for archival purposes, and levels above 18 use a lot of memory.
-- `include_checksum` (Boolean) If true, include a checksum with each data block.
+- `include_checksum` (Boolean) Default: false
+If true, include a checksum with each data block.